A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Introduction

 Another notable approach for solving Problem \eqref{P:CCP} is to consider its conservative and tractable approximations.
-Among these approximations, the most famous one is the condition value-at-risk (CVaR) approximation proposed by \citet{nemirovski2007convex}, which is based on a conservative and convex approximation of the indication function.
-In particular, \citet{hong2009simulating} proposed a gradient-based Monte Carlo method for solving the CVaR approximation.
-To avoid overly conservative solutions, \citet{hong2011sequential} studied a DC approximation of the chance constraint and tackled it by solving a sequence of convex approximations. \citet{xie2020bicriteria} proposed a bicriteria approximation for solving chance constrained covering problems and proved a constant factor approximation guarantee.
-More recently, \citet{jiang2022also} proposed a convex approximation named ALSO-X that always outperforms the CVaR approximation when uncertain constraints are convex.
-There are also other approximations based on different techniques in the literature; see, e.g., \cite{cao2020sigmoidal,geletu2017inner}.
+Among these approximations, the most famous one is the condition value-at-risk (CVaR) approximation proposed by \cite{nemirovski2007convex}, which is based on a conservative and convex approximation of the indication function.
+In particular, \cite{hong2009simulating} proposed a gradient-based Monte Carlo method for solving the CVaR approximation.
+To avoid overly conservative solutions, \cite{hong2011sequential} studied a DC approximation of the chance constraint and tackled it by solving a sequence of convex approximations. \cite{xie2020bicriteria} proposed a bicriteria approximation for solving chance constrained covering problems and proved a constant factor approximation guarantee.
+More recently, \cite{jiang2022also} proposed a convex approximation named ALSO-X that always outperforms the CVaR approximation when uncertain constraints are convex.
+Moreover, \cite{kannan2021stochastic} proposed a stochastic approximation method for solving the chance-constrained nonlinear programs using smooth approximations.
+In addition, many other approximations have been studied for solving chance-constrained problems; see, e.g., \cite{shan2014smoothing,geletu2017inner,cao2020sigmoidal}.

+Recently, \cite{laguel2024chance} applied bilevel optimization to solve chance constrained programs when the objective function and the constraints are convex with respect to the decision parameter.
+In addition, $p$-efficient point-based methods have been studied for solving chance constrained programs, where a $p$-efficient point is a realization of a random variable that lies within the top $p\%$ of all possible outcomes in terms of the value of the constraint function. \cite{dentcheva2000concavity} applied this method for solving chance constrained programs with discrete distributions.
+Later, \cite{kogan2014threshold,kogan2016erratum} extended this approach to solve joint chance constrained programs. \cite{cui2022nonconvex} considered two generalizations of chance constrained programs involving probabilities of disjunctive nonconvex functional events and mixed-signed affine combinations of the resulting probabilities.
+They proposed a new algorithmic approach that combines parameterized approximations, sampling-based expectation approximations, constraint penalization, and convexification to solve the generalized problems.